The name of this organization shall be the AMERICAN FOREIGN SERVICE ASSOCIATION, a nonprofit corporation incorporated in

 Section 1.
 The membership may, by majority vote in a referendum, determine the association's policy on any matter within the scope of the association's purposes and objectives.

 Section 2.
-One-third of the board, 10 chapters, or 100 regular members may initiate a referendum by submitting a specific proposal to the Committee on Elections.
+One-third of the board, 10 chapters, or two percent of regular members may initiate a referendum by submitting a specific proposal to the Committee on Elections.
 The Committee on Elections will submit it to the regular membership for decision in a secret ballot under procedures established by it for that purpose.

 Section 1.
 Procedures:

-(a) One hundred regular members or the board may propose, in writing and accompanied by a statement of justification, an amendment to these bylaws by submission to the Committee on Elections.
+(a) Two percent of regular members or the board may propose, in writing and accompanied by a statement of justification, an amendment to these bylaws by submission to the Committee on Elections.

 (b) The committee shall promptly circulate to the membership each such proposed amendment and justification by publication in The Foreign Service Journal and other appropriate media.
 The committee shall accept, for 45 days following the date of publication of the proposed amendment, statements of appropriate length submitted in opposition thereto and signed by not less than 10 members.
 No two statements shall be signed by the same member.